realitix/openstack-lustre/cinder-lustre-spec.md

 3. The unit and Tempest tests will be added to validate the good working of the driver.
 4. Advanced Lustre functionality will be progressively added to the Cinder driver.

+### Specification source

+Theses specification are inspired from this patch: https://review.opendev.org/#/c/395572/

+The first implementation is rebased on master Cinder code in order to comply with last Cinder version.
+Indeed, you will find some differences between the patch and this specification document depending on the Cinder API update.

+### Methodology

 To develop this module, a development infrastructure will be installed on the developer computer but should not be used to launch validations tests (Tempest).
 Indeed, theses tests could take hours on a basic computer and need a complete installation on OpenStack whereas using directly the OpenStack CI guarantees a good behavior without the complex installation.
 In order to launch the tests, the developer should submit or update a gerrit patch and the OpenStack CI will do the job.
 Moreover, this will allow the developer to continue the work without overloading its computer.